 "I'll get to play a victorian werewolf in an asian area?
 MY TWO GREATEST LOVES!"

-Currently playing Guild Wars 2, Dragon Age and Pokémon.
+Currently playing World of Warcraft and the Mass Effect trilogy.
 Not at the same time, of course.
 I'm not an octopus.

 it's a breath of fresh air